Dustyroom/flat-kit-doc/index.md

 ![Rim.
 Inspector interface](FlatKit_Manual_Images/rim_parameters.png)
 > _Rim_.
 Inspector interface

-You can think of Rim as some kind of inner shadow and/or as inner glow.
+You can think of Rim as some kind of inner shadow and/or as inner glow, if used on smoothened curvy models.
 In one of the _Fruit Vase_ demo scenes, there is an example of extensive use of Rim as an outline.
 On _Blueprint Grid_ demo scene _Rim_ is used as a smooth inner glow.
 This parameter can be used creatively, for example, to substitute _Curve mode_ or _Extra Cel parameter_. **Just reminding you that the name like 'Rim', 'Specular' etc should not be perceived literally, most of them have many use cases.** In the screenshot below, with the help of Suzanne the Blender Monkey, we tried to show a few instances of _Stylized Surface_ shader with _None_ mode selected (meaning no straightforward shadows are applied), using orange color, and only _Rim_ parameter enabled.
 The results are variations of Rim section only.
 As you see, the _Rim_ alone is quite a creative tool.
 Imagine adding some creative _Specular_ and _Height Gradient_...

 ![Rim only, usage examples](FlatKit_Manual_Images/rim_examples_suzanne.png)
 > Variety of uses of _Rim_ parameter alone on Suzanne the Blender Monkey.
 Interface of _Stylized Surface_ shader with _‘None’_ cel shading mode

-Although _Rim_ option is creatively useful, there are two more obvious ways to add an outline using Flat Kit: to use _‘Stylized Surface with Outline’_ shader and/or to use _‘Outline Image Effect’_ camera component/renderer feature.
+Although _Rim_ option is creatively useful and sometimes can remind an outline effect, there are two more obvious ways to add an outline using Flat Kit: to use [Stylized Surface with Outline](index.md#33-stylized-surface-with-outline-shader) shader and/or to use [Outline Image Effect](index.md#42-outline-image-effect) camera component in Built-In RP/Forward Renderer's Renderer Feature in URP.
 We’ll talk about both of them later in this manual.

 > **TIP.** Animate Cel layer size, Specular size or Rim size — to get a neat transition effect.